absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 You will need to input your `bitbucket project key` and Subatomic will find the existing project within Bitbucket.

 ### **add config server**
+Adds a config server to the selected OpenShift project.

 ### **link library**
+Links a library contained within a BitBucket project to the project.

 ### **link application**
+Links an application contained within a BitBucket project to the project.

 ### **jenkins build**
+Starts a jenkins build with the current project.